You are here

 We welcome abstract submissions on research on any topic related to language.
 Research may be in progress, complete, or previously presented work.
 Presentations in preparation for conference talks are welcome.
 Types of studies accepted include empirical studies, theoretical or methodological studies, or replication studies.

 Researchers must be graduate students (Masters, Ph.D. students and candidates) or postdoctoral fellows.
-We welcome submissions from UBC, UBCO, and institutions across the Lower Mainland, including Simon Fraser University and the University of Victoria.
+As this conference will be online this year, we welcome submissions from UBC, UBCO, and institutions across Canada and internationally.
 You are welcome to email us with any queries or concerns.

 We are seeking proposals for individual paper presentations (approx. 20 minutes) and poster presentations.
 Please prepare a PDF version of your abstract, including: